public-accountability/littlesis-rails/DEVELOPMENT.md

 ### Helper Program bin/littlesis

-`bin/littlesis` is a helper bash program that will let you easily interact with the docker containers to do common development tasks such as starting the rails console, running tests, starting sphinx, and viewing logs without having to remember esoteric docker & bash commands.
+`bin/littlesis` is a helper program that will let you easily interact with the docker containers to do common development tasks such as starting the rails console, running tests, starting sphinx, and viewing logs without having to remember esoteric docker & bash commands.

 To see the script's features run: `bin/littlesis help`

-Although not necessary, it is suggested to create symlink for `bin/littlesis`: `sudo ln -s bin/littlesis /usr/local/bin/littlesis`
+Although not necessary, it is suggested to create symlink for `bin/littlesis`: `sudo ln -s (readlink -f bin/littlesis) /usr/local/bin/littlesis`

 ### Installation Steps